uchu/all-in-one-event-calendar-popovers/README.md

-# all-in-one-event-calendar-tooltips
+# all-in-one-event-calendar-popovers
-A library to display tooltips for page elements.
+A library to display popovers for page elements.